Andre Neblett

-Andre Neblett (born June 7, 1988) is an former American football defensive tackle who played four seasons in the National Football League (NFL).
-He played college football at Temple and was signed by the Carolina Panthers as an undrafted free agent in 2010.
-He was also a member of the Tampa Bay Buccaneers and the New England Patriots.
+Andre Neblett (born June 7, 1988) is an American former professional football player who was a defensive tackle for four seasons in the National Football League (NFL).
+He played college football for the Temple Owls and was signed by the Carolina Panthers as an undrafted free agent in 2010.
+He was also a member of the Tampa Bay Buccaneers and New England Patriots.

 In 2016, Neblett became involved with NASCAR, after he was selected as part of a national combine for the Drive for Diversity crew development program.

-Early years
+Early life

 Raised in Rahway, New Jersey, Neblett played prep football as a fullback and linebacker at Rahway High School.

 College career

 Neblett played college football at Temple, where he started in 45 games for the Owls.
 He earned All-Mid-American Conference honors during his career.

 Professional career

 Carolina Panthers

-On April 30, 2010, Neblett was signed by the Carolina Panthers as an undrafted free agent following the 2010 NFL Draft.
+On April 30, 2010, Neblett was signed by the Carolina Panthers as an undrafted free agent following the 2010 NFL draft.
 On July 18, 2012, Neblett was informed by the NFL that he would be suspended for the first four games of the season for testing positive for performance-enhancing drugs.